gscrow/dressipi-com/cookies.markdown

 By continuing to visit or use our services, or by ticking any consent box or by otherwise providing us with your consent, you are agreeing to the use of cookies and similar technologies for the purposes we describe below.

-## When does Dressipi Use Cookies?
+## When Does Dressipi Use Cookies?

 We use cookies if you have a Dressipi account, use the Dressipi solutions or visit our retail partners who use Dressipi solutions and plug ins.

 They enable us to identify you or your device, secure access to your account (including helping us know if someone attempts to login in to your account from a different device), easily enable you to connect your profile to retailers in our network and serve individually personalised clothing and outfit recommendations to you.

-## How Long does Dressipi Use Cookies for?
+## How Long Does Dressipi Use Cookies For?

 Dressipi only uses cookies for as long as is necessary in order to provide the most optimised services to you.
 In accordance with the law, Dressipi will never use cookies within its own controlled online environments for longer than 24 months following your acceptance of our cookies.
 Your acceptance of our cookies may be continuously refreshed as you use our services, for example when you update your profile data via our online platform, via the account settings page or when your consent is collated when you visit our site or use our services.
 Further details about how long our cookies are used are set out in the table below.

-## What Types of Cookies Does Dressipi Use?
+## What Types Of Cookies Does Dressipi Use?

 We use two types: persistent cookies and session cookies.
 A persistent cookie helps us recognise you as someone who has an existing profile, so it's easy for you to interact with our services without signing in again and/or easily connect your profile to retailers in our network.
 After you sign in, a persistent cookie stays in your browser and will be read by Dressipi when you return to one of our sites or a retail partner site that uses our services.

 Session cookies only last for as long as the session (usually a single visit to a website or a mobile session).

-## What are Cookies Used For?
+## What Are Cookies Used For?

 Cookies can be used to recognise you when you visit Dressipi or our retail partner sites, to remember your preferences and give you personalised recommendations that are in line with your permission settings.
 Cookies also make your interactions with Dressipi faster and more secure.
 Additionally, cookies allow us to bring you useful features through Dressipi plugins such as our aggregated wish list functionality and dislike buttons.

-## Categories of Use Description
+## Categories Of Use Description

 ### Authentication